awslabs/aws-rails-provisioner/README.md

 ### Prerequisites

-Before using the `aws-rails-provisioner` gem, you need to have
+Before using the `aws-rails-provisioner` gem, you need to have:

-* a [Ruby on Rails](https://rubyonrails.org/) application with Dockerfile
+* a [Ruby on Rails](https://rubyonrails.org/) application with a Dockerfile
 * install or update the [AWS CDK Toolkit] from npm (requires [Node.js ≥ 8.11.x](https://nodejs.org/en/download)):

   ```bash